raphamorim/rio/README.md

 > tl;dr: Rio is a terminal built to run everywhere, as a native desktop applications by Rust or even in the browser powered by WebAssembly.

-> [!NOTE]
-> The `v0.1.x` releases are yet unstable compared to `v0.0.x`.
-If any new release from `v0.1.x` doesn't work for you, it is highly recommended to keep with `v0.0.x` versions until the issue is fixed.

 <img src="misc/logo.svg" alt="Rio terminal logo" width="320px" />

 [![Packaging status](https://repology.org/badge/vertical-allrepos/rio-terminal.svg)](https://repology.org/project/rio-terminal/versions)